Chaos with a Soundtrack

 We finally get inside.
 Tickets scanned.
 Then suddenly someone is checking IDs and slapping wristbands on people like we’re entering a frat party instead of a symphony.
 Mine says Coors Light.

-What did she know that I didn’t?
 Why was I being pre-approved for needing a stiff drink?
+I looked at the woman, confused.

-She says, “In case you want to drink.”
+She just shrugged and said, “In case you want to drink.”

-I take my bracelet and hope for the best.
+Apparently, the staff was bracing for impact.
+I took my bracelet and hoped for the best.

 A guy in a blue T-shirt leads us to our seats.